lola-s-lab/accessibility-compat-data/technical-gap-analysis-scope.md

 While the conversations and workshops have highlighted the need for ACD and surfaced alignment opportunities, some gaps remain, especially regarding understanding edge case interoperability behaviours and how this data should and can be displayed to developers.
-This report shares what was learned, what's still unkown and immediate next steps.
+This report shares what was learned, what's still unknown and immediate next steps.

 ## Technical Landscape & Gap Analysis
 There are various accessibility interoperability datasets, including but not limited to aria-at, a11ysupport.io,